textcreationpartnership/A03231/README.md

 ##Content Summary##

 #####Front#####

-To the maior, aldermen, and inhabitants of N. That whiche heretofore I haue propounded to you (right
+1. To the Maior, Aldermen, and Inhabitants of N.

 #####Body#####

-To the maior, aldermen, and inhabitants of N. That whiche heretofore I haue propounded to you (right
+1. A Dialogue againſt playing at Cardes and Tables.

 #####Back#####
-To the maior, aldermen, and inhabitants of N. That whiche heretofore I haue propounded to you (right **Types of content**
+Imprinted at London for Richard Boile.
+**Types of content**

   * There are 22 **drama** parts!
 This is **prose drama**.